it-at-m/opensource.muenchen.de/sponsoring.md

 Since the OSPO does not know all software and especially the importance for the LHM (use, relevance for security or stability), each sponsorship should have an internal honorary patron.
 This honorary patron should use the tool heavily or be its service owner, admin ect.

-The sponsoring honorary patron does not have to represent the sponsoring externally, but must be noted in the internal ticket for enquiry purposes.
+The sponsoring honorary patron does not have to represent the sponsoring externally, but must be noted internally for enquiry purposes.

 ## Implementation